Goobley/DexRT/status.md

 - [x] Avoid local memory in dda ray traversal -- seems to be causing stalls
     - Implemented fully register-based approach using the switch/template method from nanovdb - big perf difference.
 - [ ] Full per-wavelength active set treatment.
 GPU benefits a lot more from this
+- [ ] Bring back wavelength batches -- consider a warp (32 threads) of inclination rays (e.g. 4) with e.g. 8 wavelengths.
+The raymarching will be entirely coherent for these.
+Emissivity/Opacity gather will be almost perfectly coherent too.

 Notes